loayai/php-hosting-benchmark/README.md

-# PHP Shared Hosting Benchmark Dashboard
+# PHP Hosting Benchmark Dashboard

 A lightweight, single-file PHP dashboard designed specifically to benchmark and monitor Shared Hosting environments where you do not have root access or the ability to install system-level monitoring tools.